90 Antiope

-Antiope (minor planet designation: 90 Antiope) is a double asteroid in the outer asteroid belt.
-It was discovered on October 1, 1866, by Robert Luther.
+90 Antiope is a double asteroid in the outer asteroid belt.
+It was discovered on 1 October 1866, by Robert Luther.
 In 2000, it was found to consist of two almost-equally-sized bodies orbiting each other.
 At average diameters of about 88 km and 84 km, both components are among the 500 largest asteroids.
 Antiope is a member of the Themis family of asteroids that share similar orbital elements.

 Naming

-The asteroid's proper name comes from Greek mythology, but it is disputed whether this is Antiope the Amazon or Antiope the mother of Amphion and Zethus.
+The asteroid's proper name comes from Greek mythology, but it is unclear whether it refers to Antiope the Amazon or Antiope the mother of Amphion and Zethus.

-Since the discovery of Antiope's binary nature, the name "Antiope" technically refers to the slightly larger of the two components, with the smaller component bearing the provisional designation S/2000 (90) 1.
+Since the discovery of Antiope's binary nature, the name "Antiope" technically refers to the slightly larger of the two components.
+The smaller component is sometimes referred to under the (unofficial) designation S/2000 (90) 1.
 However, the name "Antiope" is also used to refer to the binary system as a whole.